Arvoria/RobaseService/docs/introduction.md

 + You can only access top-level keys (generally, this is `Player.UserId`) and must define a path to a given point with table notation. (`table.this.that`).

 + DataStoreService's internals are not exposed, meaning it is a strenuous task to figure out how exactly every method works as well as some involved research.
 Robase is open-sourced, this means that it's source code is available to everyone and can be looked at and researched easily - especially with the source documentation!
-This will make extending and wrapping RobaseSevrice simpler and creating a manager similar to [DataStore2](https://kampfkarren.github.io/Roblox/) by Kampfkarren or [ProfileService](https://madstudioroblox.github.io/ProfileService/) by loleris.
+This will make extending and wrapping RobaseService simpler and creating a manager similar to [DataStore2](https://kampfkarren.github.io/Roblox/) by Kampfkarren or [ProfileService](https://madstudioroblox.github.io/ProfileService/) by loleris.

 + The methods are not guranteed to be race condition free, Robase uses [Promises](https://eryn.io/roblox-lua-promise/) by evaera to ensure race safety.
-Every async function will yield until a value is retrieved, and every regular function returns a Promise so that you can do something yourself (if you have the knowhow).
+Every async function will yield until a value is retrieved. {--In a future release, synchronous operations which return the promise may become available--}

 + Cannot be updated dynamically, from anywhere, at anytime.
 This makes systems such as FFlags not possible, A/B Testing extraneous, and timed-events that can turn on at a moment's notice in a live game - impossible.
 With Robase however, this is very simple.